wgcv/LLM-Injection-Arc-browser/README.md

-# llm-inection
+# LLM-inection
-Proof of Concept with LLMs using Indirect Prompt Injection
+Proof of Concept: Indirect Prompt Injection in LLMs via HTML for a Browser.